Idiots Guide to Self Defense

 - Action is always faster than reaction.

-I would be remiss if I didn’t touch on this subject.
-Any time you have to use force to end an attack, you need to understand the fight will not end there, but good chances you’ll be explaining your actions in a court of law.
-You need to use your awareness skills to read the situation and apply the appropriate amount of force.
+Any time you use force, you may find yourself in a court room.
+This is why you need to read the situation and apply the appropriate force.
 If I use the same amount of force on some drunken bar patron as I would on someone trying to kill me, I could be facing my own assault and battery charges.
-As justified as you may be when someone tries to hurt you, your response to those attacks can be deemed excessive.
+As justified as you may be when someone tries to hurt you, your response can be deemed excessive.

 Each state has specific laws for civilian use of force.
-As an example, here is Missouri’s .
+As an example, here is Missouri’s http://www.moga.mo.gov/mostatutes/chapters/chapText563.html.
 Basically, most laws indicate you need to use the minimum amount of force to stop a threat.
-However, this is not legal advice, I suggest you study your respective states or consult a self-defense attorney.
+However, this is not legal advice.
+I suggest you study your respective states or consult a self-defense attorney.
 Be advised the court will determine if force was even necessary and if the appropriate level of force was applied.
-This is a sticky situation and you need to be consistent with your statements.
-Criminals are cunning and expert liars.
+This is a sticky situation, and you need to be consistent with your statements.
+Criminals lie.
 They will say anything to make you look like the aggressor in a situation.

 To prove force justification, you’ll need to articulate a few factors in a court of law:

 Intent – Did the attacker have a desire to do something harmful?
 Was this articulated in any way?

 Means – The threat must have the ability to carry out intent.
 A person threatening to shoot you must have a gun with them to be an immediate threat.

 Opportunity – The threat must be able to reach you with the means.

 Preclusion – If you do not have a duty to act, should you be engaging?
 More often than not, unless you are protecting a third party (police officer, soldier, security guard) if you have time to ask yourself if you should be engaging, most likely the answer is no.